Review of the Best Toilet Snake

 Ridgid’s toilet auger features a 3-foot-long snake with a thickness of half an inch.
 This snake is made using a strong compression-wrapped inner core cable that is covered in 3 separate layers.
 With this design, the snake is able to force its way through corners and blockages without bending.

-On handling, this unit has a large, ergonomically designed handle, with good grip that makes it easy to turn.
-The handle is connected to the flexible part of the snake using a corrosion resistant tubing that retains its shiny metallic coating even after multiple exposures to the toilet water.
+On handling, this unit has a large, ergonomically designed handle, with a good grip that makes it easy to turn.
+The handle is connected to the flexible part of the snake using corrosion-resistant tubing that retains its shiny metallic coating even after multiple exposures to toilet water.